Driving Away the Cold

 Driving Away the Cold was designed to ensure that financial classifications do not define the lives of these children.
 It’s a unique program with the simple mission of giving new coats to underprivileged children who would otherwise not have them.
 The gift of a new coat warms the body and soul of a child in need.
 It can supercharge the recipient’s self esteem and helps him or her to arrive to school warm, ready to learn and to receive two hot meals.
 It reminds that child that he or she is important.

-Each year, the Auto Dealers CARing for Kids Foundation jump starts this initiative with 10,000 new, child-size coats.
+Each year, the Auto Dealers CARing for Kids Foundation jump starts this initiative with thousands of new, child-size coats.
 To help even more, 175 local new car dealers have teamed up with their Foundation to contribute thousands of additional coats.
 Last October, our Foundation distributed 31,302 new coats!
 Because the need is so great, for 2014, we’re hoping to give at least 37,000 coats.
 To help us reach our goal, we’re asking all professionals involved in Philadelphia’s retail automotive market to support our efforts.
 Every new coat directly impacts a child in need all winter long.

 We rely on our partners at the School District of Philadelphia, area YMCAs and non-profit organizations selected by participating dealerships to help get the new coats to local children who need them most.
 Sorry, we cannot give coats to individuals or families.
 The Foundation is especially grateful for its strong relationship with Operation Warm.
 Operation Warm is a Pennsylvania non-profit that provides new winter coats to impoverished children nationwide and is the supplier of the Driving Away the Cold coats.
 For the past several years, Operation Warm has generously contributed thousands of coats to the Foundation.